Department of Linguistics

 BA in Linguistics - Speech and Language Science Concentration

 The Speech and Language Science Concentration is designed for students who wish to pursue a career in speech-language pathology, audiology, or related disciplines.

 For more information, click here.

 For links to helpful Speech and Language Science resource links, click here.

-Four semesters of language study (number of credits varies depending on course)
+Four semesters of language study (number of credits varies depending on courses)

-Students pursuing the general linguistics major and speech and language science concentration must complete four semesters of a language or languages other than their native language.
+Students pursuing the Speech and Language Science Concentration must complete four semesters of a language or languages other than their native language.
 Students may choose to take four semesters of the same language or to divide the four courses among two or more different languages.
 The language courses may be waived on a case-by-case basis for students who demonstrate the equivalent degree of competency in a language or languages.
 In such cases, students replace the language course credits with other linguistics courses (or possibly with linguistics-related courses in other areas).
 The substitutions are made in consultation with the student's advisor.
-Students pursuing the English ASL/interpreting concentration must have taken four semesters of ASL (101-202) or have attained a level of proficiency equivalent to four semesters.
-These courses (or the equivalent) do not count as credits toward the major, but are prerequisites to the interpreting courses and upper-level ASL courses.

 - Achieve a G.P.A. of at least 3.7 in LIN courses.